bobanetwork/v3-anchorage/boba-docs/docs/99_faq.md

 ## Testing and Testnet

-### Does Boba Network Have a testnet/How do I get Testnet Boba or Eth?
+### Does Boba Network have a testnet?
+How do I get Testnet Boba or Eth?

 Yes!
-Please refer to [Boba Faucets](contents/developer/faucets.md).
+Please refer to [Boba Faucets](faucets).

 For more information on Boba’s testnet and fountain, [check out our documentation](contents/developer/multichain/network-eth.md).